There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 The whole hike is surrounded by beautiful scenery.
 French Valley runs through the whole massif, so you have huge granite towers and snowy peaks around you.

-There are the turquoise lago Pehoe and lago Skottsberg, Paine Grande mountains, rolling hills, and hanging glaciers, most famous of which is glaciar Frances.
+There are the turquoise lago Pehoe and lago Skottsberg, Paine Grande mountains, rolling hills, and hanging glaciers, the most famous of which is glaciar Frances.

 The hike starts with a half an hour catamaran ride from the Pudeto cafeteria to the refugio Paine Grande.
 From there you hike to the camping Italiano, where the entrance to the French Valley is, and then go up a short, but very steep and rocky, segment to the Mirador Glaciar del Frances.
 If you wish, you can go a bit higher still to the Mirador Frances itself.